-A child with an Educational Health and Care Plan (EHCP) or Statement of Special Educational Needs or
+A child with an Educational Health and Care Plan (EHCP) or Statement of Special Educational Needs or nursery does not mean automatic entry to the Primary school and a separate application must be made.

 Disability (SEND) which names the school will be admitted.
 Remaining places are allocated as detailed below.